 I’m sure you’ve heard it 100 times by now, but these are unprecedented times, and we’re all trying to muddle our way through.
 You don’t have to continue functioning like the world is completely normal.
 If you’re not working at your full capacity, if you’ve had to withdraw from commitments, or if you’ve started replacing some of your home-cooked meals with take-out—that’s okay.
 We are all coping as best we can, and if you’ve found something that helps you relax (and it’s not harmful to yourself or others), then go for it.
 There’s no need to beat yourself up.
-Finding time for meditation has helped me clear my mind when it feels like it’s racing.
-I use the phone app Headspace, and it helps me find calm and distance myself from the noise of the world when it gets a little too loud.

-Part of being kind to yourself means staying active in any way you can.
+Part of being kind to yourself is staying active in any way you can.
 Gyms and other public recreation areas might be closed in some states (in Arizona, certainly), but we’re physical therapists.
 We’re masters of creating home gyms and adapting exercises to safely keep people active and moving.
 We should absolutely take advantage of that for ourselves—especially because so many therapists are providing more telehealth services, which limits the amount of activity they do at work.

 Know when to seek help.

 It’s hard to know when you need to seek additional mental health counseling, but there’s absolutely nothing wrong with doing so.
 As Mental Health America says here, “you don’t have to be in crisis to seek help.”
 In fact, it’s better to reach out to a mental health professional before your mental health deteriorates too much.
 Trained professionals can give you the tools you need to manage your stress and help you process the collective trauma that we’re all experiencing.